Open harmonic chain without secular approximation: Model

-A short survey of the standard derivation of the GKSL master equation \cite{gorini_completely_1976,lindblad_generators_1976} is provided in Appendix~\ref{app1} (see in particular Eqs.~(\ref{eq:secular-approximation-Gen})~(\ref{HLS}) and~(\ref{SOp}).
+of the GKSL master equation~\cite{gorini_completely_1976,lindblad_generators_1976} is provided in Appendix~\ref{app1} (see in particular Eqs.~(\ref{eq:secular-approximation-Gen})~(\ref{HLS}) and~(\ref{SOp})).
 The global and local approaches to the derivation of the master equation differ exactly in the choice of the eigen-projections of energy $P_{\epsilon}$ in Eq.~(\ref{eq:LindOp}).
 While in the global approach they are chosen to be those of $\hat{H}_S$, in the local one they are instead those of the system Hamiltonian $\hat{H}^0_S=\omega_0\sum_{i=1}^3a_i^{\dagger}a_i$ where all interactions among the parties have been switched off.